-- Also HUGELY influential is the handprint website – I have spend hours and hours reading and comparing pigments.
+- Also HUGELY influential is the Handprint website – I have spent hours and hours reading and comparing pigments.
 It is the most comprehensive resource for watercolours!

 - I also found the blogs of Cathy (Kate) Johnson and Roz Stendahl when they talked about their palettes extremely helpful!

-- I am totally indebted to the advice of my great friend Jane Blundell – ‘color Jane’ (sometimes we agree sometimes we differ!)
-Her site is a MUST VISIT!
+- I am indebted to the advice of my great friend Jane Blundell – ‘colour Jane’ (sometimes we agree, sometimes we differ!)

 - Choosing colours that go in your palette is a very PERSONAL choice.
 You will find some pigments work better for you.

-- I love vibrant colour and so am looking for colours that are intense and easy to give me ‘juicy’ washes
+- I love vibrant colour and so I am looking for colours that are intense and that easily give me ‘juicy’ washes.

-- I try to use single pigment paints always (sepia is an exception) so that my colours are brighten and clearer.
+- I try to use single pigment paints so that my colours are brighter and clearer.

-- You just have to get to know your paints!!!
-How do they mix with other colours and react in different situations.
-How versatile are they, what mixes you will typically use them for.
-I will post below all my working pages that I did to decide on the best colours for this set… I keep revisiting mixes!
+- You just have to get to know your paints!
+How do they mix with other colours and react in different situations?
+How versatile are they, and what mixes you will typically use them for?

 - My palette is designed for the bright light of the harsh Australian light so might not be the best selection for people that live closer to the poles.

-This basic palette follows more or less a standard approach of a warm and cool version of the primaries, and a few earth tones…but with a few personal quirks.
+This basic palette follows more or less a standard approach of a warm and cool version of the primaries, a green, a few earth tones but with a few personal quirks.